 In some respects, the recipe for concrete has not changed over the millennia.
 It still consists of dry cement, mineral aggregates like gravel and sand, and water.
 Over the past few decades, however, the economics and technology of concrete have become much more complex.
 Concrete is now formulated with an increasingly sophisticated array of additives, including polymers, synthetic fibers and pozzolans.
 These determine strength, appearance and other physical characteristics, as well as allowing for control of setting and curing times.
 For example, ultra-high strength concretes (greater than 20,000 psi) have come into recent use for high-rise and security-protective structures.

-"Consider the knowledge and skills that the industry demands and which our CIM program will provide," says Dr. Ronald Rockland, professor of the Department of Engineering Technology.
+"Consider the knowledge and skills that the industry demands and which our CIM program will provide," says Dr. Ronald Rockland, Professor Emeritus of the Department of Engineering Technology.
 "Young men or women embarking on careers in the field must be knowledgeable about the science of concrete and be familiar with construction techniques and construction management.
 They also need a solid background in finance, marketing, and law, and it’s essential that they be good communicators.
 There will be intensive instruction in all of these areas."
 Graduates will be able to work in many areas of the industry, having been well educated in the varied uses of the product.

 In addition to providing scholarships and internships, the industry will collaborate with NJIT on research.
 The university has long been engaged in materials-science research, including the evolution of concrete as a highly engineered building material.
 The CIM program will draw extensively on these capabilities.
 Experts from the industry will also collaborate on curriculum development, and serve as adjunct faculty and guest lecturers.
 Students will be required to complete at least one internship as they progress toward their degrees.